Sports Betting Odds Explained

 For example, in the NCAA, you might see football futures posted months before the season starts.
 Let’s say the Alabama Crimson Tide are the pre-season favorites to win the championship.
 As such, they might have futures odds of +300 or so, while the next team on the list trends at +500.
 If you place your wager on Bama before the season starts, you can get a nice payout.
 However, once the season is underway, if Alabama really pulls away as the best team in the nation, those futures odds could shrink significantly as the postseason approaches.
 If you place your bet on the Tide with only a few games to go before the CFP, you might get far more expensive odds in the neighborhood of -150 or more.
 Futures odds are all about timing, but as with most sports bets, if you see a line you like, you want to place your bet ASAP.

 Player proposition bets are wagers that concern the performances of a given player in a single game.
+You probably know what these are - you bet on Lebron James to score more than 25 points, Steph Curry to make more than five three-pointers, or Cristiano Ronaldo to score more than one goal.
 The bigger the game or more anticipated the matchup, the more player props you’re likely to find at your online sportsbook.
 Common examples of what to expect with player props are over/unders on how many TDs a QB will throw or how many passes a wideout will catch.
-You might see lines on the number of strikeouts a pitcher will earn, how many goals a winger will score, and how many rebounds the big man will haul in.
 Additionally, props tend to include lots of “yes/no” bets as well.
 As a general rule, prop prices will be set at or around -110 on the odds boards.
+Some sportsbooks will let you adjust the total you're betting on and receive different odds for it, within reason.
+All told, player prop bets are some of the most fun you can have in sports betting and are also a good tool to convert your knowledge into winnings.

 Team propositions are just like player props, except that they deal with team-based single-game performances.
 The most common team props you’ll come across will be on things like how many yards the offense will rack up, how many turnovers the defense will force, how many hits a club will get, how many fast-break points a team will score, and more.
 Like player props, most team props are of the over/under or yes/no variety, and they come with moneylines around -110.
 And, of course, the bigger the matchup, the more team props there are.
 The Super Bowl is the single sporting event with the most prop wagers posted year in and year out, with the game typically yielding about 400 different prop bets.